What to do if you missed the deadline to get health insurance

 Health care sharing ministries aren't subject to Obamacare rules.
 They set their own guidelines for members.
 They can require members to adhere to certain behaviors, like abstaining from tobacco and drugs or attending group worship.

-Starting in 2019, there is no penalty for going without health insurance.
+Starting in 2019, there was no penalty for going without health insurance.
 But paying for a medical emergency out-of-pocket could be much costlier than the price of health insurance.
 Medical bills are a leading cause of financial problems, so weigh your risks carefully.

 Disclosure: This post contains references to products or services from one or more of our advertisers or partners.
 While these codes earn us a small fee at no additional cost to you, we only refer products we love.